A Short Analysis of Emily Dickinson’s ‘This World is not Conclusion’

 Similarly, the final image of the poem, suggesting the dull pain of toothache, neatly encapsulates the nagging feeling of doubt: narcotics may dull the pain, but that just means you can’t feel it, not that the problem has gone away.
 ‘Tooth’ also gestures towards the word which hovers behind the lines of the poem, but is, like music, ‘invisible’, always just out of sight: ‘Truth’.

 ‘This World is not Conclusion’ is a fine poem written by a poet who had her own religious doubts.
 If you’d like to explore more of Emily Dickinson’s poetry, check out our selection here.
+If you want to own all of Dickinson’s wonderful poetry in a single volume, you can: we recommend the Faber edition of her Complete Poems.

 Posted on August 3, 2017, in Literature and tagged American Literature, Analysis, Emily Dickinson, Literary Criticism, Paraphrase, Poetry, Summary, This World is not Conclusion.
 Bookmark the permalink.
 2 Comments.